Congregation of the Blessed Sacrament

-The Congregation of the Blessed Sacrament (Congregatio Sanctissimi Sacramenti), commonly known as the Sacramentinos is a Catholic Clerical Religious Congregation of Pontifical Right for men (priests, deacons, and brothers) founded by St. Pierre-Julien Eymard.
-Its members use the nominal letters S.S.S. which is the acronym of its official name in Latin, after their names.
-By their life and activities, they assist the Church in her efforts to form Christian communities whose center of life is the Eucharist.
+The Congregation of the Blessed Sacrament (Congregatio Sanctissimi Sacramenti), commonly known as the Sacramentinos, is a Catholic clerical religious congregation of pontifical right for men, founded by Peter Julian Eymard.
+Its members use the postnominal letters S.S.S.
+They assist the Church in her efforts to form Christian communities whose center of life is the Eucharist.
 They commit themselves to the implementation of this ideal in collaboration with lay men and women engaged in various ministries.

 History

-The Congregation of the Blessed Sacrament, was founded in Paris, France, on May 13, 1856, by a French priest, Saint Peter Julian Eymard.
+The Congregation of the Blessed Sacrament was founded in Paris France on 13 May 1856 by a French priest, Saint Peter Julian Eymard.
 As he searched for a response to the needs and challenges of his time, he found the answer in the love of God manifested in a special way in the Eucharist.
 During Eymard's lifetime, the character of French Catholicism was changing from a religion of guilt and fear to a religion based on God's mercy and love.
 Eymard was a leading figure in this transition.